ZorEl212/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-# Bash - loops and conditions
+# Bash - loops and parsing